top of page

 Although the comic stopped production, you can still purchase it from Key Collector Comics, eBay, and Amazon.

-1. D'Vo - D'Vo The Codex Comic Book Series
+2. D'Vo - D'Vo The Codex

 Meet D’Vo, a virtual Neo Soul and Hip-Hop artist from the lively city of Houston.
-He's mixed his musical skills with a captivating story in his manga-scifi comic series, D'Vo The Codex.
+He's mixed his musical skills with a captivating story in his manga-sci-fi comic series, D'Vo The Codex.
 This project not only highlights his artistic range but also dives deep into themes of spirituality and self-discovery.

 At the core of D'Vo The Codex is a spiritually rich tale about a young boy on a mission to find his divine purpose in life.
 This coming-of-age story is packed with themes of faith, identity, and the quest for meaning, striking a chord with readers who might be on similar journeys.
 Through vibrant illustrations and animated storytelling, D’Vo brings the protagonist's challenges and victories to life, letting audiences connect with the character's ups and downs on a personal level.